SAP-samples/partner-reference-application/Tutorials/20-Multi-Tenancy-BillOfMaterials.md

 ## Modules
 The application consists of the following modules, which are deployed into the SAP BTP Cloud Foundry runtime of the provider subaccount.

+Provided by SAP:
-- SAP Cloud Application Programming Model on Node.js (provided by SAP)
+- SAP Cloud Application Programming Model on Node.js
-- SAPUI5 with SAP Fiori elements (provided by SAP)
+- SAPUI5 with SAP Fiori elements
-- SAP Cloud SDK (provided by SAP)
+- SAP Cloud SDK
-- Application Router (provided by SAP)
+- Application Router
-- Multitenancy Extension Module (provided by SAP)
+- Multitenancy Extension Module

+Your main development task:
-- Partner Application Module (your main development task)
+- Partner Application Module

 Before you move on with the next section, ensure that the required service assignments are available in your global account.

 > Note: Contact SAP if there aren't enough service entitlements available in your global account.

-Now that you're familiar with the bill of materials, in the [next section](21-Multi-Tenancy-Introduction.md), you'll learn more about multitenancy.
+Now that you're familiar with multitenancy and the bill of materials, in the [next section](22-Multi-Tenancy-Prepare-Deployment.md), you'll start preparing the multitenancy version of the Poetry Slam Manager.